Interlacing Diffusions

 with the two-level representation,

-Our starting point in this analysis are explicit transition kernels, actually arising from the consideration of stochastic coalescing flows.
+Our starting point in this paper are explicit transition kernels, actually arising from the consideration of stochastic coalescing flows.
 These kernels defined on $W^{n,n+1}(I^{\circ})$ (or $W^{n,n}(I^{\circ})$) are given in terms of block determinants and give rise to a Markov process $Z=(X,Y)$ with (sub-)Markov transition semigroup $Q_t$ with joint dynamics described as follows.
-After an appropriate Doob's $h$-transformation $Y$ evolves \textit{autonomously} as $n$ $\hat{L}$-diffusions conditioned not to intersect.
+Let $L$ and $\hat{L}$ be the generators of a pair of one dimensional diffusions in Siegmund duality.
+Then, after an appropriate Doob's $h$-transformation $Y$ evolves \textit{autonomously} as $n$ $\hat{L}$-diffusions conditioned not to intersect.
 The $X$ components then evolve as $n+1$ (or $n$) independent $L$-diffusions reflected off the random $Y$ barriers, a notion made precise in the next subsection.
 Our main result, Theorem \ref{MasterDynamics} in the text, states (modulo technical assumptions) that under a special initial condition for $Z=(X,Y)$, the \textit{non-autonomous} $X$ component is distributed as a Markov process in its own right.
 Its evolution governed by an explicit Doob's $h$-transform of the Karlin-McGregor semigroup associated with $n+1$ (or $n$) $L$-diffusions.

 At the heart of this result lie certain intertwining relations, obtained immediately from the special structure of $Q_t$, of the form,